 Since our organization in September of 1944, the NOLA Wesley Foundation has served the communities of Tulane University, Newcomb College, Loyola University and Uptown New Orleans.
 We exist to develop and call forth a new generation of Christian leaders.
-To this end, we envision the Wesley Foundation as having three focus areas: worship, mission, and fellowship.
 Through weekly worship, Bible study, small groups, service projects, and fellowship activities in and around the New Orleans area, we hope to create a generation of leaders who are challenged by the Gospel of Christ to love and serve both God and neighbor.

 As a ministry of the Louisiana Conference of the United Methodist Church, the NOLA Wesley Foundation shares in the same historical, doctrinal, and biblical beliefs of our denomination, though we have many members who aren’t Methodist and becoming Methodist is not an expectation.

 Rooted in God’s unconditional love, we…